Assets

 Performance is only valuable if the network stays decentralized even when loaded.
 The first and most critical questions about any new L1 are:

-Until official specs come out, keep any "minimum hardware" lists circulating on social media in abeyance.
+Early mainnet documentation outlines preliminary validator hardware requirements, but these will continue to evolve as real network load increases — so treat any circulating “minimum specs” cautiously until confirmed by the team.
 Monad's credibility will hinge on its ability to provide high throughput without channeling block production into the hands of a small minority of heavy-duty operators.

 Even the fastest chain can suffer from poor user experience if MEV is not managed.
 Monad will need to establish policies for orderflow equity (e.g., proposer/builder separation, inclusion lists, or fair ordering) so that low latency is not simply scaling toxic flow.